I perched myself upon the rock

 I had bear traps.
 I had poison darts, I had… no clue what this animal even was.
 Hooves and horns.
 Hooves and horns.
 All I could tell.

-My ass was going numb, to match my mind.
+But there, on the freezing mountain, my ass was going numb enough to match my mind.
 I needed to get up and get my blood traveling.

 I had just started to my feet, when I felt it.
 Before I saw it, believe me, I felt it…